Skip to main content

 Go to TASS.web Payroll HRM > Payroll > Setup Information > Payroll Calendars.

-• Click ‘Update’ and make sure the calendar includes all the dates for the upcoming financial year.
-If these dates haven't been added to the payroll calendar yet, click ‘Build Calendar’ to create them.
+Ensure the Payroll Calendar includes all dates for the upcoming financial year.
+If these dates have not yet been added to the payroll calendar, click ‘Build Calendar’ to generate them, and ensure the final pay run of the financial year is marked with the ‘Yearly Cycle’ flag.

 Important!

-You must complete your last pay run of the financial year on or before 30th June.
-This means the ‘Pay Run Resetmust be run on or before 30th June.
+You must complete your last pay run of the financial year on or before 30 June, as the ‘Pay Run Reset’ program (Step 15 of the Pay Run Checklist) must be run on or before 30 June.

 As a consequence, you will have to: